MimbleCoin/mimble-node/README.md

 [![Release Version](https://img.shields.io/github/release/mimblewimble/grin.svg)](https://github.com/mimblewimble/grin/releases)
 [![License](https://img.shields.io/github/license/mimblewimble/grin.svg)](https://github.com/mimblewimble/grin/blob/master/LICENSE)

-# MWC
+# Mimble Coin

+Mimble Coin is an in-progress implementation of the MimbleWimble protocol.
+Mostly differentiated by it's codebase Grin by a fixxed Supplycap. <br>
-MWC is an in-progress implementation of the MimbleWimble protocol.
-Many characteristics are still undefined but the following constitutes a first set of choices:
+Furthermore this Fork is a proactive measure to keep all the hard work of the MWC Devs alive even if their stream of funding fails.
+We hold deep respect for all contributors upstream of our Codebase, and feel like code is the correct way to express opinions! <br>Many characteristics are still undefined but the following constitutes a first set of choices:

   * Clean and minimal implementation, and aiming to stay as such.
   * Follows the Mimblewimble protocol, which provides hidden amounts and scaling advantages.